Business Management

 BUSM 1620 Introduction to Entrepreneurship (CTAG) 3 Credits

 This course explores entrepreneurial opportunities and investigates the various considerations and skills necessary in establishing a small business.
 Students will learn about the process for conceiving, launching, and developing a business in a competitive market.
-Topics pertaining to the small business include competitive strategies, ethics, legal issues, financing options, marketing, and the role of the business plan.
+Topics pertaining to the small business include competitive strategies, small business resources, ethics, legal issues, financing options, regulatory requirements, marketing, and the role of the business plan.

 (3 contact hours)